MUFFINS | CHOCOLATE

 - Whisk 1 egg and yogurt in a cup and pour into the chocolate mixture.

 - Gradually fold the dry ingredients into the chocolate mixture using a silicon spatula until everything is incorporated.
 Add finely chopped pistachios.

 - Using a large spoon, fill the muffin cups until 3/4 full.
-Bake the muffins for 5 minutes then reduce the temperature to 175°C (347°F) and bake for a further 10 minutes.
+Bake the muffins for 5 minutes then reduce the temperature to 175°C/347°F and bake for 10 minutes more.
 Once baked, remove from the oven and allow to cool for a few minutes before transferring to a wire rack to cool completely.
 Decorate the tops of the muffins with roughly chopped pistachios before serving.

 - Sift the chestnut flour before using it as it tends to compress into lumps.
 Chestnut flour can be purchased in your local organic food store or ordered online.

 - For large moist muffins use tulip-shaped muffin cases for baking.
 Also avoid overbaking them as they will dry out.